Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Branded hashtags are unique to your brand

 While community hashtags are meant to increase the reach of your message, branded hashtags are designed to connect themes for you and your target audience.
-These hashtags can be used to promote a campaign or simply collate User Generated Content.
-For example: AllBirds, an extremely popular all-natural sneaker company used the hashtag #WeAreAllBirds to drive awareness around their brand and generate brand loyalty by urging their customers to share relevant content.
+These hashtags can be used to promote a campaign or simply collate User-Generated Content.
+For example, AllBirds, an extremely popular all-natural sneaker company, used the hashtag #WeAreAllBirds to drive awareness around their brand and generate brand loyalty by urging their customers to share relevant content.

-Getting your followers to use your branded hashtag in their posts and stories is key to getting discovered and reached on Instagram by a new set of audiences.
-The branded hashtags will allow followers to see and tap on them to know more.
-It is like a digital way of word of mouth.
-Once you create your hashtag, remind your customers they can use the same while they share stories/posts.
-This way, your set of followers can tap the hashtag and see other posts about your business.
+Once you create your hashtag, remind your customers they can use it while sharing stories/posts.
+This way, your followers can tap the hashtag and see other posts about your business.
 It’s also a good idea to follow your branded hashtag to keep track of new content that’s being shared.
-You never know what ‘viral’ thing comes out of it.
-Each and every hashtag holds value.
+You never know what ‘viral’ thing will come out of it.
+Every hashtag holds value.

 Campaign Hashtags